mit-oidc-client/mit-oidc-client/docs/oidc_team_docs.md

 ## Final Deployment Tasks

--   Add resources I use to make frontend and backend work
 -   Switch backend server to use Let's Encrypt certs instead of self-signed certs (these expire in 2 years)
--   Use pm2 to serve Express server for production mode
+    -   Note: This is the cert that is used to talk between the Nginx proxy and the Express backend server, which happens all internally on the XVM.
+Thus it's acceptable to use self-signed certs for now.
 -   Reference documentation from <https://github.com/robertvunabandi/guide-on-mitopenid> project
--   Remove extraneous console.log statements
+-   Remove extraneous console.log statements for OpenPubKey parts
--   Make sure `auth` and `sampleImplementation` are in their own modules
-    -   Decouple OpenPubKey stuff from main application stuff
 -   Turn on prevent implicit any Typescript check in backend + fix issues (if time permits)
--   Make sure I do stuff with the nonce token (send from client side to backend) to verify ID token
--   Add support for working with access tokens
 -   Fix camel case in AuthConfig (frontend and backend)